CogSciPrag/LLM-implications/00_overview.markdown

 - Feel free to use the dedicated Moodle Forum space for trying to find fellow group members.
 - Sign up for consultations during the four weeks between project launch and intermediate presentations on Moodle if you'd like to talk to us about your project progress.
+- Feel free to get in touch with us via email if you have any questions about the projects or would like to discuss your ideas.

 ### Project ideas

 As discussed in the slides for session 1, we suggest final projects that can roughly be grouped into the types "Build", "Test" and "Create".
+For projects involving coding, you can use the Python scripts accompanying single sessions as starting points for your implementations (but, of course, you don't have to).

 #### 1. Build a "generative agent"
 - The paper on "generative agents" by [Park et al. 2023](https://arxiv.org/abs/2304.03442) uses LLMs in innovative ways to implement agents with "deep personal characteristics", goals (short- and long-term), planning flexibility and memory.
 While intended as non-player characters in immersive video games, this kind of modeling can also be used for research in computational social science simulations.